graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {futureStates} be a new unordered map containing all entries in {originalFutureStates}.
 - For each {future} in {newFutures}:
-  - If {future} is not initiated, initiate it.
   - Let {futureState} be the entry for {future} in {futureStates}.
   - If {futureState} is not defined:
     - Let {futureState} be a new unordered map.